Info & FAQ

 Checklist for photographers

-- You can get very good photos and great videos with your mobile phone.
+• You can also get great photos and videos with a smartphone.

-- No tripod is needed, you can mount the camera head on a metal plate with a 3/8″ bolt or shoot from the top of a bean bag.
+• A tripod is not necessary; you can attach the camera head to a metal plate (with a 3/8″ screw) or shoot from a beanbag.

 Our hides